abhiTronix/vidgear/README.md

 ### VideoGear

 VideoGear API provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**][stablizer-wiki] class.
 Furthermore, VideoGear API can provide internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs separated by a special flag.
-Thereby, _this API holds the exclusive power for any incoming VideoStream from any source, whether it is live or not, to stabilize it directly with minimum latency and memory requirements._
+Thereby, _this API holds the exclusive power for any incoming VideoStream from any source, whether it is live or not, to access and stabilize it directly with minimum latency and memory requirements._

 **Below is a snapshot of a VideoGear Stabilizer in action:**